powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

-- Remove group N_G from adjustable groups
+- Remove unit N_G from adjustable units

 - Resume topological parades

-- Run Metrix and observe the actions taken by Metrix on the groups
+- Run Metrix and observe the actions taken by Metrix on the units

 #### Results and Analysis:

-Once SE_G's ggeneration is raised to Pmax, There is no more available production to compensate for the decrease in the group of the SO post.
+Once SE_G's ggeneration is raised to Pmax, There is no more available production to compensate for the decrease in the unit of the SO post.
 Therefore, Metrix cuts 35MW of consumption at SE.

 | Result           | T01              | T02    | T03      |